 Your instructor is a licensed Civil Engineer, works with Civil 3D on a daily basis and is also an Autodesk Certified Instructor.

 VDCI encourages a strong online engagement between you, your instructor and your classmates.
 You will participate in group discussion forums, connect with your instructor and message your classmates.

-An intermediate level course for professional designers, architects, engineers, contractors and others seeking professional advancement and job transition through acquiring Civil 3D skills.
+This intermediate level course is intended for professional designers, engineers, contractors and others seeking professional advancement and job transition through acquiring CAD skills.
+This course is designed for the working professional and those people interested in advancing their employment opportunities.

-You will be provided source Civil 3D files, which you will use to start your project.
-You will be provided videos which will guide you through the learning process.
-There will be quizzes relating to your project as well as to your reading assignments.
-There will be discussion forums in which you will be participating.
-There will be regular progress submissions of the work you completed and there will also be 1:1 time with your instructor.
+You will be provided source Civil 3D files, which you will use to start your project, as well as videos which will guide you through the learning process.
+There will be quizzes relating to your coursework as well as discussion forums in which you will be participating.
+There will also be regular progress submissions of the work you complete and 1:1 time with your instructor.